Click here to access a written transcript of this episode.

-I spoke with Jess Sprengle, a therapist specializing in eating disorders, about treating eating disorders from a weight-inclusive lens, the difference between disordered eating and an eating disorder, before and after photos in recovery, body image, and more.
+I spoke with Jess Sprengle, a therapist specializing in eating disorders, about treating eating disorders with a weight-inclusive approach, the difference between disordered eating and an eating disorder, before and after photos in recovery, body image, and more.

-Jess’s personal experiences with having and recovering from an eating disorder have informed her practice today, and she works from a Health At Every Size (HAES) lens.
+Jess’s personal experience with having and recovering from an eating disorder has informed her practice today, and she works from a Health At Every Size© (HAES©) lens.
 She recognizes that eating disorders don’t have one “look,” and that the stereotype that they do is harmful to many.

 Jess believes that by focusing on behaviors, decentering body size, and employing radical self-love, people suffering from eating disorders can improve their relationships with food and their bodies.